tapas4java/kube-playground/README.md

 ### 🛍️ Example Application: Shopping Cart

-The `/19-shopping-cart-app` directory contains a fully functional, multi-tier application to demonstrate how various Kubernetes resources work together.
+The `/19-shopping-cart-app` directory contains the Google microservices demo, a fully functional, multi-tier application that demonstrates how various Kubernetes resources work together in a realistic scenario.

+> **Note:** This application is sourced from the official [GoogleCloudPlatform/microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) repository.

 **Application Architecture:**

-*   **Frontend:** A React application that provides the user interface.
-It communicates with the backend API.
-It is exposed via a `NodePort` service.
-*   **Backend:** A Node.js application that provides the API for the frontend.
-It connects to the PostgreSQL database to store and retrieve data.
-*   **Database:** A PostgreSQL database for persistent storage.
-It uses a `PersistentVolumeClaim` to ensure data is not lost when the pod is restarted.
-It also uses a `Secret` to manage database credentials securely.
+This application is composed of many microservices written in different languages that talk to each other over gRPC.
+It includes services for a frontend, product catalog, cart, checkout, and more.

 **How to Deploy:**

 1. Make sure you are in the root of the repository.
 2. Apply all the manifests in the `19-shopping-cart-app` directory.
-This will deploy the frontend, backend, database, and the Ingress to expose the application.
+This will deploy all the microservices and the Ingress to expose the application.
     ```bash
     kubectl apply -f 19-shopping-cart-app/
     ```